Archie Meets the Punisher: Legacy

 Since Archie Meets the Punisher, the Archie characters have had a tradition of team-ups with characters from other fictional universes, such as Archie Meets KISS (2012), Archie Meets Glee (2013), and Archie vs. Sharknado (2015).
 Geek.com felt that Archie Meets the Punisher was the gold standard for unlikely crossovers until being replaced by Archie vs. Predator in 2015.
-Marvel also continued with intercompany crossovers, starting with a meeting between Punisher and the DC Comics character Batman in August 1994.
+Marvel also continued with intercompany crossovers, starting with a meeting between the Punisher and the DC Comics character Batman in August 1994.
 In 2017, Tucker said that Archie Meets the Punisher remained one of Marvel's most left-field books.

-The story continued to surprise readers decades after it was published.
+The comic continued to surprise readers decades after it was published.
 As late as 2015, young fans and fans new to comics would still ask Lash if the comic really existed.